squareduck/aludel-guide-calories/README.md

-# Calorie calculator demo for Aludel framework
+# Calorie calculator demo for Aludel

+This demo uses only Component and Context parts of Aludel.
+It demonstrates how to build an app without higher level abstractions like Router or App.

 ## Usage